ladybug-tools/hb-radiance-primer/text/components/Annual_Daylight.md

 * ##### results
 Folder with raw result files (.ill) that contain illuminance matrices.
 * ##### DA
 Daylight autonomy results in percent.
 DA is the percentage of occupied hours that each sensor recieves equal or more than the illuminance threshold.
 Each value is for a different sensor of the grid.
 These can be plugged into the "LB Spatial Heatmap" component along with meshes of the sensor grids to visualize results.
 These can also be connected to the "HB Spatial Daylight Autonomy" component to compute spatial daylight autonomy for each grid.
+Note that the resulting sDA is only compliant with LEED if dynamic blinds have been simulated using the methods in IES-LM-83-12.
 * ##### cDA
 Continuous daylight autonomy results in percent. cDA is similar to DA except that values below the illuminance threshold can still count partially towards the final percentage.
 Each value is for a different sensor of the grid.
 These can be plugged into the "LB Spatial Heatmap" component along with meshes of the sensor grids to visualize results.
 * ##### UDI